 DOCO Al Fresco Review

-We decided to celebrate “dining out” by ordering a cocktail from the Tahoe Blue Ridge Bar, an outdoor bar set up on the perimeter of the venue.
+To start, we decided to celebrate “dining out” by ordering a cocktail from the Tahoe Blue Ridge Bar.
+The bar is an outdoor bar set up on the perimeter of the venue.
 My friend ordered the Wild Horse Julep ($10), which was the Derby Day special.
 I opted for a Tahoe Blue Lemonade ($12).

 For lunch we both ordered appetizers from Sauced BBQ & Spirts, with the intent to share.
 I ordered the 3 Pulled Pork Sliders ($16.49), and my friend ordered the Swamp Fries ($19.49).